auth0/Auth0.swift/README.md

 #### Store credentials

 When your users log in, store their credentials securely in the Keychain.
-You can then check if their credentials are still valid when they open your application again.
+You can then check if their credentials are still valid when they open your app again.

 ```swift
 let didStore = credentialsManager.store(credentials: credentials)